KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 # MMM-WebSpeechTTS

-A Text-To-Speech module for MagicMirror² which uses the Web Speech API of the browser.
+An experimental Text-To-Speech module for MagicMirror² which uses the Web Speech API of the browser.

+## Project status

 **This module is still under construction and only works partially!**

+The architecture of the module is still not good, but the approach of using the Web Speech API makes sense and is worth pursuing further.

+I am currently investing my time in other projects, but I am happy to receive PRs or talk about issues.

 So far, only German is supported, but other languages are to follow.
 Support would be very welcome!